 If you’re ready to take the next step in overcoming anxiety, consider pursuing therapy for anxiety at Thriveworks in Lexington, KY.
 Our experienced providers accept many insurance plans and offer flexible appointments.

 Connect With a Therapist at Thriveworks Counseling in Lexington, KY

 Experiencing occasional anxiety is a normal and expected part of life.
 But if your anxiety has become persistent or severe, Thriveworks Counseling in Lexington, KY is here to help.
 Our licensed providers offer therapy for anxiety both in-person or online via phone or video chat.

-We offer a variety of membership benefits for our clients, including same-day or next-day appointments, evening and weekend availability, online counseling opportunities, and a flexible cancellation policy.
+We offer a variety of client benefits for our clients, including same-day or next-day appointments, evening and weekend availability, online counseling opportunities, and a flexible cancellation policy.
 You can also access your provider by email or phone between appointments or get additional support from our exclusive online video content.